 - which spouse has custody of the child(ren) and which spouse pays child support

-If your situation falls into the category of “compensatory support,” the court will also be looking closely at the amount and nature of the spousal contribution made to the higher wage-earner, and how much this contribution has already benefited each of you in the marriage.
-If your marriage circumstances are oriented more towards “spousal maintenance”, the court may also consider the standard of living during a marriage, as well as the age and physical, mental and emotional health of each spouse.
+If your situation falls into the category of “compensatory support,” the court will also be looking closely at the amount and nature of the spousal contribution made to the higher wage-earner.
+They will also consider how much this contribution has already benefited each of you in the marriage.
+If your marriage circumstances are oriented more towards “spousal maintenance”, the court may also consider the standard of living during a marriage.
+The court also may factor in the ages, and physical, mental and emotional health of each spouse.

-While the Oregon courts historically considered how each spouse’s taxes would be affected by the spousal support, that is no longer relevant, as the tax code changes taking affect in January, 2019 rendered spousal support a non-taxable event.
+While the Oregon courts historically considered how each spouse’s taxes would be affected by the spousal support, that is no longer relevant.
+The tax code changes implemented in January, 2019 rendered spousal support a non-taxable event.

 The Main Approaches for Determining Spousal Support